huaweicloud/terraform-provider-huaweicloud/docs/resources/dns_zone.md

 * `zone_type` - (Optional, String, ForceNew) The type of zone.
 Can either be `public` or `private`.
 Changing this creates a new DNS zone.

-* `router` - (Optional, String, String) Router configuration block which is required if zone_type is private.
+* `router` - (Optional, List) Router configuration block which is required if zone_type is private.
 The router structure is documented below.

 * `ttl` - (Optional, Int) The time to live (TTL) of the zone.